-Opticos is leading a complete rewrite of Austin’s 30-year-old Land Development Code to implement the goal of creating a compact and connected Austin as established by Imagine Austin, the city’s recently adopted Comprehensive Plan.
+Opticos lead a complete rewrite of Austin’s 30-year-old Land Development Code to implement the goal of creating a compact and connected Austin as established by Imagine Austin, the city’s recently adopted Comprehensive Plan.

 2015 Texas APA Current Planning Award